Read This First

 Prompt 1: Provide an extensive list of strategies and tactics that governments use to manipulate or control a free market economy.

-The section turns on Government Strategies and Tactics in a Free Market Economy.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Government Strategies and Tactics in a Free Market Economy in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Tariffs and Trade Barriers